On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Introduction

-Although these assumptions provide a great deal of help to relieve the computational burden for solution methods, especially for the ones that strictly require the construction of scenario trees such as stochastic dual dynamic programming, they can be deemed quite unrealistic.
+Although these assumptions provide a great deal of help to relieve the computational burden for solution methods, especially for the ones that require the construction of scenario trees such as stochastic dual dynamic programming \citep{pereira1991multi}, they can be deemed inadequate to incorporate stochastic processes with high order of dependency due to the explosive state-space expansion, and in such a case, they can be even computationally intractable.
 In fact it is mostly the case that the stage-wise independence assumption is violated in practice, and the underlying probability distribution cannot be represented well with a simple form, notably as a reasonable sized scenario tree.
 On the other hand, \emph{deep learning-based time-series forecasting} methods can provide highly accurate models for uncertainty.
 Moreover, when neural network-based methods (e.g., recurrent neural networks and convolutional neural networks) are used, stage-wise dependencies can be modeled inherently.
-Those promising models of uncertainty can then be combined with some scenario tree-free solution methods, such as deterministic or two-stage stochastic programming approximations, and decision rule-based approaches.
+Those promising models of uncertainty can then be combined with some scenario tree-free solution methods, such as deterministic or two-stage stochastic programming approximations, and decision rule-based approaches, which allow users to solve the optimization problem without suffering from the curse of dimensionality caused by the exponential growth of the scenario tree.
 As one can expect, depending on the quality of forecasts, simpler methods as in the former class can yield high-quality solutions for MSPs, which is the focus of our computational study.